 Remember your own wellbeing

 Supporting a teenager is hard and can affect your emotional health.
-It can be exhausting trying to meet their needs and deal with their mood swings.
 Remember what they say on planes: in the event of an emergency, fit your own oxygen mask first, then help others.
 Get some ideas to help you practise self-care.

 Many parents of teenagers have experienced what you’re going through, and their teen has emerged from the difficult times stronger and more connected.